 Muonio is another small village in northern Finland.
 It’s located directly under the aurora oval, which means you won’t have any trouble seeing the Northern Lights.
 In fact, you can see them in the sky on almost every other night from Muonio.

 Maybe you only have a short time in Finland or are only planning to visit Helsinki.
-We get it – vacation time is hard to come by!
+I get it – vacation time is hard to come by!
 If you can’t plan a trip further north to see the northern lights from one of these destinations, you might wonder if it’s possible to see them at all.

 It is possible to see the northern lights in Helsinki, but as is the case with urban stargazing, the conditions have to be just right.
 There must be a clear sky and a strong solar storm that produces aurora bright enough to be seen through the light pollution.
 As Helsinki is home to over 600,000 and snow amplifies the light pollution of the city, it’s a special night when you get a really great aurora show – but it’s definitely possible!

-How to See the Aurora in Finland
+Aurora Alert Services in Finland

 There are several good northern lights forecast tools you can use in Finland:

 - The Aurora Forecast offers a simple but powerful website that predicts the aurora.
 You can easily see most of northern Europe on a single map and get a sense for your chances to see the northern lights on any given night. (aurora-service.eu)